bpiereck/github_training_Lisa/concepts_dictionary.md

 8. Working Risk Free

-Git branch: allows you create a new branch to develop your code without affecting the main branch
+Git branch: allows you create a new branch to develop your code without affecting the main branch.
+Create a new timeline with the versions from your main branch and the new versions from your branch.